girlsintechswitzerland/resources/README.md

-## Girls in Tech Switzerland - Resources
+## Girls in Tech Switzerland - Diversity in Tech Resources

 This repository is a collection of resources around diversity in tech to serve the [Girls in Tech Switzerland](https://switzerland.girlsintech.org/) community and beyond.